jonathannen/jonathannen.github.io/_posts/2013-07-07-license-your-gems.markdown

 You can run this on your project right now[^4].

 Unfortunately this works off gemspecs, so there are a lot of gaps.
 It will take a while for licenses to start showing up in the licenses.
 To fill the gap I've considered scraping github to determine licenses.
-A trivial test shows github represents at least 70% of Rubygems.
+A trivial test shows Github-based projects represent at least 70% of gems listed on RubyGems.

 The MIT license should be easy to spot - by the convention of using MIT-LICENCE.txt and the standard layout of the text.
 A small sample had good results.